Team-Honglou/testgit/devenv/README.md

 This folder contains useful scripts and configuration for...

-* Configuring dev datasources in LogDisplayPlatform
+* Configuring datasources in LogDisplayPlatform
-* Configuring dev & test scenarios dashboards.
+* Provision example dashboards in LogDisplayPlatform
+* Run preconfiured datasources as docker containers

+want to know more? run setup!

 ```bash
 ./setup.sh
 ```

-After restarting logdisplayplatform server there should now be a number of datasources named `gdev-<type>` provisioned as well as a dashboard folder named `gdev dashboards`.
-This folder contains dashboard & panel features tests dashboards.

-# Dev dashboards

-Please update these dashboards or make new ones as new panels & dashboards features are developed or new bugs are found.
-The dashboards are located in the `devenv/dev-dashboards` folder.